Avishai-Tsabari/Transformer-Language-Model-Simulator/README.md

 pip install -r requirements.txt
 ```

+3. **Prepare your training data:**
+   - Create a text file named `sample_corpus.txt` in the root directory
+   - Add your training text data to this file (one sentence per line recommended)
+   - The file should contain the text you want your model to learn from

-3. (Optional) Test the installation:
+4. (Optional) Test the installation:
 ```bash
 python demo.py
 ```